konkor/newstream/README.md

 <a href="https://github.com/konkor/newstream/releases/">other releases</a>
 </p>

+## Goals

+* Build a modern looking responsible application based on layout's views with a custom controls, header bar and UI like mobile applications.
+It should support history of layouts and navigation via keyboard so.
+* Local data organization via #hashtags to an example to assign custom category, for filtering, for playlists etc.
+* More personal #privacy and #security through the local store of links, lists, subscriptions and without authentication.
+Sure data collectors/service providers still will be see you external network IP address but for all your local network only not personalized by cookies and other browser info.
+So user could use proxy to hide IP addresses too.
+* Descent video player with all expected features.
+* Audio-mode for listening podcasts and music.
+* Fine audio processing including volume control, pre-amplifier, 10 bands cubic equalizer, pitch, re-sampling so.
+* Excellent linux system integration like glib notifications, menus, background player, appindicators and/or desktop extensions etc.
+* Nice to have offline-mode to able working without current network connection at all.

 ## Features

 * Searching (video items only)
 * Searching history
 * Basic video player (fullscreen on double-click, play/pause button and a seeking bar)

+<i>See [releases page](https://github.com/konkor/newstream/releases/) and commits for current status of the development</i>

 ## Planned Features
 * Modern styled GTK UI with user-friendly mobile-like behavior